Mexican Hot Chocolate, Oaxaca Style

 FUN FACT: Some people also believe that if a young woman makes hot chocolate that is not frothy, this is indicative of her lack of kitchen skills.
 While a molinillo and olla de barro (clay pot) are the preferred kitchen utensils used to prepare hot chocolate, a regular wire whisk and a saucepan are fine substitutes.
 In fact, I know people who get a frothy consistency by mixing it in a blender on a high setting.

 4 ounces Mexican chocolate

-- Add chocolate and break into smaller chunks.
-Whisk briskly with a molinillo (wooden whisk) until mixture is smooth and frothy, about 5 minutes.
+Whisk briskly with a molinillo (wooden whisk) until mixture is smooth and frothy and serve hot.

 6 thoughts on “Mexican Hot Chocolate, Oaxaca Style”

 Wow!
 I had no idea that in Oaxaca it is only prepared with milk on special occasions!
 It looks amazing in that pretty little talavera mug.

 I never would’ve thought of making it with water, but I bet the flavors might come through even more than with milk.
 But I also like to eat the tablets just like they are so maybe I’m not the best judge. 🙂 Yum!!